Lawmakers in troubled Sri Lanka choose a new president to replace the ousted leader

 Former President Gotabaya Rajapaksa appointed Wickremesinghe as prime minister in May, hoping to bring stability to a country engulfed in its worst economic crisis in memory.
 Wickremesinghe became acting president after Rajapaksa fled the country last week and resigned by email.

 Wickremesinghe, 73, is a seasoned politician with wide experience in diplomatic and international affairs.
-He has been leading crucial talks on an economic bailout package with the International Monetary Fund and was backed by members of the fragmented ruling coalition.
 But he is unpopular among voters who view him as a holdover from Rajapaksa's government.
+Protesters outside the president's residence were chanting "Go home, Ranil" after his election.

 The vote of 134 lawmakers put Wickremesinghe ahead of former government minister Dullas Alahapperuma, who received 82 votes.
 The Marxist candidate had three.